VAGAScom/deadly_serious/README.md

 end
 ```

 Check the "examples" directory for other examples of use.
-There's even a version of this Telegram Problem program that's done without pipes and such, but using the same logic.
+There's even a version of this Telegram Problem program made without pipes and such, but using the same logic.
 I made it to have a "feeling" of the overhead of using pipes.

-In my findings, the overhead is roughly 50% in this very simple problem (same time, 2x cpu).
-Considering that each of the components above are *really* simple (just split, join words and an "if"), I found the overhead is incredible low.
-However, I need to more tests.
+In my findings, the overhead is roughly 100% in this very simple problem (same time, 2x cpu).
+Considering that each of the components above are *really* simple (just split, join words and an "if" and 2 pipes), I found the overhead not a great deal.
+However, I need more tests.

 ## Future features (a.k.a.
 "The Wishlist")